Living in Indonesia, A Site for Expatriates

 Cats and Dogs

-Due to Muslim religious beliefs, there are few dogs in urban neighborhoods on Java.
-(The situation is very different in predominantly Hindu Bali and Christian areas of Northern Sumatra).
+Due to Muslim religious beliefs, there are few dogs in urban neighborhoods on Java (the situation is very different in predominantly Hindu Bali and Christian areas of Northern Sumatra).
 There may be an occasional Balinese family with their dogs laying around their homes, and some wealthier families like to raise purebred animals.
 But, in general there is little bother from neighborhood dogs.
 There are however, many seemingly wild neighborhood cats, whose nighttime mating snarls keep families up all over the city.
 The most appropriate response to the noise is to get your household help to throw a bucket/dipper of water at the cats .. and drive them away!

 Ants

 Controlling ants is a constant challenge in Indonesia.
 Their industrious efforts to sustain their nests mean that trails of ants into your home may be a fact of life during your stay.
 Spraying trails of ants in your home is totally ineffective.
 Ants make their nests in your yard, in the attic or in your neighbor's yard and attic.
 Only a direct attack on the nest will eradicate it.
 Fortunately there is a more environmentally friendly alternative to spraying Baygon on the ant nest ... trails of ants are relatively easy to eradicate by placing a simple mixture of a small amount of borax glycerin, put in a sweet liquid and set near the ant trail.
 They will consume the borax and take it back to the nest to feed the queen ant ... and the nest will die.
 Indonesian drink syrup works great with the borax!
 You can obtain borax glycerin crystals from your neighborhood apotik (pharmacy).
+Kapur Ajaib (Magic Chalk) also is very effective to build a barrier to keep ants out.

 Before you move in

 Prior to moving into a new home, call upon a professional pest control service to thoroughly inspect the home and look for evidence of pest infestation.
 They can quickly assess the extent to which your new home has been invaded by various pests and give you an idea of what will have to be done to eradicate the pests.
 Ask their advice on additional barriers that could keep pests out of your living environment.
+It is recommended that thorough pest control is conducted on a regular basis.

 Barriers to Pests